 The answer varies depending on how complex your affairs are.

-- A single will drawn up by a solicitor can cost between £100 and £200, depending on which part of the UK you are in.
+A simple will drawn up by a solicitor can cost between £100 and £200, depending on which part of the UK you are in.

-If your affairs are complex, such as involving trusts or oversea properties, it will cost more.
+If your affairs are complex, for example if they involve trusts or oversea properties, or you want tax planning advice it will cost more.
 Make sure the cost you’re quoted includes VAT.
 If you don’t already have a solicitor in mind, it’s a good idea to research will writing costs.